-SOLAR ENERGY SYSTEMS DRAFT ORDINANCE VERSION 4.6 - Durham, New Hampshire Initiated by the Town Council on May 9, 2022
+SOLAR ENERGY SYSTEMS DRAFT ORDINANCE VERSION 4.6 - Durham, New Hampshire Initiated by the Town Council on [Date to be Determined]

 Proposed amendments to the Durham Zoning Ordinance to accommodate solar energy systems.

 Make the following changes in Article II.
 Definitions.